Siemens Velaro: Velaro RUS (RZD Sapsan)

 Development and construction were carried out at Erlangen and Krefeld in Germany.
 Single-voltage EVS1 (3 kV DC) trains entered passenger service at the end of 2009 on the Moscow–St Petersburg route, and the dual-system EVS2 trains entered service on the Nizhniy Novgorod route in 2010.

 It set a record for the fastest train in Russia on 2 May 2009, travelling at 281 km/h and on 7 May 2009, travelling at 290 km/h.

-On 19 December 2011 an order for an additional eight sets was signed in order to facilitate an increased number of services on existing lines and the expansion of new service elsewhere in the system.
+On 19 December 2011 an order for an additional eight sets was signed to facilitate an increased number of services on existing lines and the expansion of new service elsewhere in the system.

-Velaro D (DB Class 407)
+Velaro D (DB Class 407 / ICE 3MS)

 The Velaro D is specifically designed for Deutsche Bahn international services from Germany.
 Designated DB's Class 407, it is designed to run at speeds up to 330 km/h and comply with Technical Specifications for Interoperability and enhanced crashworthiness requirements.
 There are fire-proof equipment rooms and fire doors between cars.
-Velaro D is designed to be quieter and more reliable than the ICE 3 (Class 403/406).
+The Velaro D is designed to be quieter and more reliable than the ICE 3 (Class 403/406).

 The train is also expected to use up to 20% less energy than previous versions of ICE.
 This is achieved in part by improved body styling.
-It does not have the ICE3's panorama lounge where passengers in the end coaches can see the tracks over the driver's shoulder.
 The Class 407 has 460 seats: 111 in first class, 333 in second class and 16 in the bistro car.
-In total this is 37 more seats than the ICE 3, even though the seat pitch is unchanged.
+This is 37 more seats than on Class 403/406 train sets, even though the seat pitch is unchanged.
 This is achieved by putting the traction equipment in compartments at either end of the train instead of hiding it behind panels the length of the train.
-Unlike all previous ICE versions, the passenger seating is all open-plan and there are no compartments.
+This change removes the panorama lounges, found on older trainsets, which provide passengers in the end cars with a cab view.
+The passenger seating is all open-plan and there are no compartments.

 The eight-coach Class 407 trains can couple up and work with their Class 403 and Class 406 predecessors.
-Eight of the 16 bogies per train are powered, and there are four independent sets of traction equipment per train: if two of them break down, the train can still run.
+Eight of the 16 bogies per train are powered, and there are four independent sets of traction equipment per train.
+Should two of them break down, the train can still operate.
 For full international flexibility across Europe, it can function on any of four voltages.
-The fleet will be based in Frankfurt.
+The fleet is based in Frankfurt.